yixin0829/Cayman/project-library.md

 Outside of servers, I enjoy building computers.
 I have built an AMD Threadripper system for a friend (installing watercooling for a Ryzen 2700X), as well as my own dual-boot Windows/Mac OS system on Haswell Architecture.
 In the meantime, I enjoy revamping various Apple notebooks, upgrading RAM and SSDs in pre-2010 MacBook and MacBook Pro models.

 ### Computer Server Cabinet
 This was built to complement that home media servers that I have configured.
-Built from plywood, this cabinet houses 5 servers, as well as a monitor on a swing arm.
-The unit also functions as a standing desk.
+The cabinet was first drafted by hand and the area of wood required was calculated.
+Built from  5/8" plywood, this cabinet houses 5 servers, as well as a monitor on a swing arm.
+The unit also functions as a standing desk for enhanced ergonomics while working.

 Front-Down                                                        |  Front
 :----------------------------------------------------------------:|:-------------------------------------------------: